HA4ever37/Weather_Station-Attiny85/README.md

 Simple weather Station using Attiny85 + DHT11 +  I2C LCD 16X2

 Features:
-* Print temperature and humidity on screen
+* Print temperature (in Celsius) and humidity level on screen
-* Buzzer notification per reading
+* Buzzer notification per reading (just a small beep)
-* Automatic backlight using photoresistor
+* Automatic backlight using photoresistor a.k.a.
+LDR
 * Low power consumption, less than 1mA during deep sleep
 * Push button to wake up (actually reset) the microcontroller and read data from DHT11
-* Timer for the number of readings before the microcontroller goes to sleep (10 readings by default)
+* Timer for the number of readings before the microcontroller goes to sleep (6 readings by default)
 * Print error code on the screen when cannot read from DHt11